 - After you toggle-off that button, you can safely close your browser and reattempt to uninstall it.

-- Open the Google Chrome Tools menu from top-right corner
+- Open the Google Chrome Tools menu from the top-right corner.

 - Disable or remove all the extensions then turn off your browser.

 After disabling the add-ons and any extensions you have, try to see if the problem persists.